Where Clouds Are Made of Rock

 - Head for, Shigatse the second largest city in Tibet

-- Visit the Tashilhunpo Monastery - the traditional seat of the Panchen Lama and the most important incarnation for Tibetan Buddhists after the Dalai Lama
+- Optional visit to Tashilhunpo Monastery - the traditional seat of the Panchen Lama and the most important incarnation for Tibetan Buddhists after the Dalai Lama

 - View the monastery's giant statue of Buddha in the Temple of Maitreya as well as the final resting-place of the fourth Panchen Lama